truca/altair-svc/README.md

 - block readOne when you don't have access to the owner entity (AuthZ)
 - Agregar list y maxPages a children entities (Ej: mensajes dentro de chats)

+## Pagination

+If you send a -1 in pageSize, it'll assume you want all the elements

 ## File transfer

 ### Create card